How to use the Cablebus in Mexico City

 Journey time between the 2 terminus stations is 20 minutes.

-And it's line 3 that I rode with my buddy Paul.
-Earlier in the day, we had ridden the Interbano "El Insurgente" Train from Santa Fe to Zinacantepec and back again.
-Then we took a bus to Vasco de Quiroga and rode the Cablebús Line 3 to Los Pinos, which connects with the Metro at Constituyentes.
+Earlier in the day, I had taken the Insurgente train from Santa Fe to Zinacantepec and back again.
+Then took a bus to Vasco de Quiroga.

 Turnstiles at the Vasco de Quiroga Cablebús station: